-5. The NEF checks based on configured policies whether the AF is entitled to request a VFL client for the analytics ID.
+NOTE: Step 4 in Figure 6.2H.2.1.2-1 may be triggered at the VFL Server by itself or a request from a consumer.5.
+The NEF checks based on configured policies whether the AF is entitled to request a VFL client for the analytics ID.